heinzeya/kabam/README.md

 =========

 For now kabam object is mwcKernel object with plugins preinstalled.
+All mwcKernel api is exposed on him - [see documentation](http://ci.monimus.com/docs/#/api)

 Plugins are activated if they find proper field in config object.